-If a child is well enough to attend school but is unfit for Games, PE or Swimming, parents are asked to send a doctor's note/parental letter to the school marked 'For the attention of Matron /Mr N J Dymock' who will liaise with the relevant members of staff.
+If a child is well enough to attend school but is unfit for Games, PE or Swimming, parents are asked to send a doctor's note/parental letter/email to the school marked 'For the attention of Matron /Mr N J Dymock' who will liaise with the relevant members of staff.
 The number of pupils at Birkdale Prep School who are 'off games' is very small but when there are pupils 'off games' the following procedure is used:

 - 1. Pupils not well enough to take part in Games/PE/Swimming lessons will accompany the group and watch the lesson, be it at school, Ponds Forge or Castle Dyke.
 In the case of Castle Dyke, pupils 'off games' are expected to bring wet weather clothing (gloves, hats, coats etc) in order to stay warm.
 At Castle Dyke there is no provision for inside supervision. - 2.
 In circumstances where an injury or illness occurs at school, Matron will provide a note excusing a particular child at her discretion. - 3.
 Where it is not possible for them to go out to watch, either due to very bad weather or due to pupil illness, pupils may occasionally be supervised at Clarke House by staff, where they will be expected to do any outstanding work.
-Please note this is a rare occurrence and will be organised by the Head of the Prep School (or in his absence the Deputy Heads) and the Head of PE & Games. - 4.
-Pupils off games can be picked up from Prep School no later than 1:30 pm with permission from the Head of Prep.
+Please note this is a rare occurrence and will be organised by the Head of the Prep School (or in his absence the Deputy Heads) and the Head of PE & Games.